-People haven't changed much over the years.
-In many ways, the scenario I've just outlined is not much different from just how people were anticipating the arrival of the Messiah.
-A 'new' David, ready to tackle the Goliath called the Roman occupiers, an Elijah-figure who would cure those sins and errors with a thunderous prophetic word, calling down the wrath of God like a purifying fire.
-Many people of faith pine and long for horsemen of the apocalypse to come and purge the earth - especially to purge it of those 'other' people who are committing all the nastiness.
-We can even hear that longing expressed in scripture as people call for release from oppression and seek Holy Retribution upon the woes and ills of the world.
-Ah yes, if it had been up to us to write the screen play for how God would save the world, it would have been with a Holy Invasion, the tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath in an effort to win the hearts and minds of sinners.
+We are helped in that unwrapping process by recalling the world into which Matthew wrote his version of the profound event of the coming of the Messiah.
+People had been for years building up an excitement over the anticipated arrival of the Messiah promised in scripture.
+They eagerly awaited a 'new' David, ready to tackle a new Goliath called the Roman occupiers, an Elijah-figure who would cure the sins and errors of their lapsed society with a thunderous prophetic word, calling down the wrath of God like a purifying fire.
+Many people of faith pined and longed for horsemen of the apocalypse to come and purge the earth - especially to purge it of those 'other' people who were committing all the nastiness.
+There was a passionate desire for a Holy Invasion, a tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath in an effort to win the hearts and minds of sinners.